jysui123/esql/README.md

 - using elasticsearch's SQL translate API to translate sql to dsl
 - using our library to convert sql to dsl
 - query local elasticsearch server with both dsls, check the results are identical

+There are some specific features not covered in testing yet:
+- `LIMIT` keyword: when order is not specified, identical queries with LIMIT can return different resutls

 ## ES V2.x vs ES V6.5